 Some experts don’t recommend permanent policies for everyone, often because of the cost, but there are certain circumstances where these policies may make the most sense.
 For instance, permanent policies may be a good choice for someone who has a child with a disability who will never be financially independent or a non-working partner who would need help maintaining their lifestyle if the working partner dies.

 Final expenses insurance

+The median cost of a funeral in the United States is $7,640.
 For those who don’t want to burden their heirs with end-of-life expenses and don’t need a significant payout, one type of permanent insurance that may work is final expenses or burial insurance.
-This type of permanent policy, intended to cover funeral costs and any outstanding debts, is moderately low-cost but also has a low payout — usually no more than $25,000.
+This type of permanent policy, intended to cover funeral costs and any outstanding debts, is moderately low-cost but also has a lower death benefit — usually no more than $25,000.

 Unlike most permanent policies, there is no medical exam required.
 It is a good choice for older adults whose primary goal is to prevent their beneficiaries from facing financial challenges associated with their death.